Admin Overview

 User Support

-Administrators can help users by:
+Administrators can help team members by:

 • Viewing user activity and assignments